-The HCPCS code combination of E0784 plus K0554 is used to describe external ambulatory insulin infusion pumps that incorporate dose rate adjustment using therapeutic continuous glucose sensing.
-Coverage for this HCPCS code combination is only met if the beneficiary meets all the coverage criteria for insulin pumps outlined in this policy and all criteria for a therapeutic Continuous Glucose Monitor (CGM) as outlined in the Glucose Monitors policy (LCD L33822).
+The HCPCS code combination of E0784 plus E2103 is used to describe external ambulatory insulin infusion pumps that incorporate dose rate adjustment using non-adjunctive continuous glucose sensing.
+Coverage for this HCPCS code combination is only met if the beneficiary meets all of the coverage criteria for insulin pumps outlined in this policy and all criteria for CGMs as outlined in the Glucose Monitors LCD (L33822).

 Refer to the GENERAL section below, and to the CODING GUIDELINES section in the LCD-related Policy Article for additional information regarding supplies used in conjunction with insulin infusion pumps (E0784).

 Claims with dates of service on or after January 01, 2017 for supply HCPCS codes A4221, A4222 and K0552, when used with an external infusion pump HCPCS code E0784 will be denied as incorrect coding.

 - Administration of other drugs if either of the following sets of criteria (1) or (2) are met:

 - Parenteral administration of the drug in the home is reasonable and necessary

 - An infusion pump is necessary to safely administer the drug

 - The drug is administered by a prolonged infusion of at least 8 hours because of proven improved clinical efficacy

 - The therapeutic regimen is proven or generally accepted to have significant advantages over intermittent bolus administration regimens or infusions lasting less than 8 hours